Dear reader of ADxS.org, please excuse the disruption.

 • Reduction of the ADHD-RS-IV total score by 8.9 with guanfacine, atomoxetine only by 3.818

 • A combination medication of methylphenidate and guanfacine achieves a higher response rate than guanfacine or methylphenidate alone.
-In one study, guanfacine alone proved to be inferior to methylphenidate alone in 68% of those affected with a symptom reduction of at least 50% (81% of those affected with a symptom reduction of at least 50%).
-However, a combination medication of MPH and guanfacine was the most successful (91% of those affected showed a symptom reduction of at least 50%).26
+In one study, guanfacine alone was found to be inferior to methylphenidate alone (81% of people with ADHD had at least a 50% reduction in symptoms) in 68% of those affected.
+However, a combination medication of MPH and guanfacine was the most successful (91% of people with ADHD showed a symptom reduction of at least 50%).26

 • The effect on ADHD symptoms is slightly worse than that of stimulants if the latter respond well.
 The effect is better in children than in adolescents.23